he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/weapon/Talwar.md

 **Two-Hand d10:**

 This weapon can be wielded with two hands.
 Doing so changes its weapon damage die to the indicated value.
-This change applies to all the weapon's damage dice, such as those from _[[Striking]]_ runes.
+This change applies to all the weapon's damage dice, such as those from _[[DATABASE/equipment/Striking|striking]]_ runes.

 **Versatile P:**